JadenBalogh/ChampionsOfValour/README.md

 # ChampionsOfValour
-Play one of three classes in a medieval team-deathmatch arena!
+Play one of three classes in a fantasy medieval team-deathmatch arena!
 A first-person combat game that requires both strategy and skill.

 ![Screenshot 1](/Screenshots/Combat1.png?raw=true "Game Combat")